next up previous contents

 2.9.3 Linux PC clusters with MPI

 PC clusters running some version of MPI are a very popular computational platform nowadays.
-QUANTUM ESPRESSO is known to work with at least two of the major MPI implementations (MPICH, LAM-MPI), plus with the newer MPICH2 and OpenMPI implementation. configure should automatically recognize a properly installed parallel environment and prepare for parallel compilation.
+QUANTUM ESPRESSO is known to work with at least the MPICH2 and OpenMPI implementations. configure should automatically recognize a properly installed parallel environment and prepare for parallel compilation.
 Unfortunately this not always happens.
 In fact:

 Apart from such problems, QUANTUM ESPRESSO compiles and works on all non-buggy, properly configured hardware and software combinations.
 In some cases you may have to recompile MPI libraries: not all MPI installations contain support for the Fortran compiler of your choice (or for any Fortran compiler at all).